Regular Business Hours and Holidays

 REPROCESSING OF TICKETS:

-CANCELLATIONS: An excavator may cancel an existing ticket if they no longer plan on performing the excavation or need the ticket, at no charge.
+An excavator may cancel an existing live/open ticket if they no longer plan on performing the excavation or no longer need the ticket, at no charge.
 The cancelled ticket will have the same ticket number as the original ticket and will be labeled CANCELLATION.

-An update may be submitted for the following:
+An update to a valid, live locate ticket may be submitted for the following:

 UPDATE ONLY: Extend the life of a ticket past 14 business days.
-OCW must be notified at least 2 (two) business days (excluding weekends and holidays) before the expiration date and time on the current valid ticket.
-Excavators may request new markings or state that no new markings are needed.
-This update ticket will be labeled UPDATE ONLY.
+OCW must be notified at least 2 (two) business days (excluding weekends and holidays) before the expiration date and time on the current valid ticket and where the marks are still visible and the scope, type and location of the work has not changed.
+Excavators must put an UPDATE ONLY in the notes section of the notification ticket.

-UPDATE REMARK: Requests to refresh the marks in the field.
-If the markings are no longer visible, or the excavator has reason to believe the markings are incorrect, they must notify OCW at least 2 (two) business days (excluding weekends and holidays) before the expiration date and time on the current valid ticket.
-This updated ticket will be labeled UPDATE REMARK.
+UPDATE RE-MARK: Requests to refresh the paint marks in the field.
+If the markings are no longer visible, or the excavator has reason to believe the markings are incorrect, the excavator must notify OCW at least 2 (two) business days (excluding weekends and holidays) before the expiration date and time on the current valid ticket.
+Excavators must put UPDATE/REMARK in the notes section of the notification ticket.

-All Update tickets will be issued a new OCW ticket number and the original ticket number will be included on the ticket for reference.
-All Update tickets must have a start date and time at least 2 (two) business days (excluding weekends and holidays) after the Update ticket is processed.
+All updates, corrections or changes to tickets will be issued a new ticket number and the original ticket number will be included on the new ticket for reference, as well as a new legal start date and time.
+All tickets must have a start date and time at least 2 (two) business days (excluding weekends and holidays) after the update ticket is processed.

 As per W.S.
-37-12-307 (m); a locate ticket request MUST include site identification information by one (1) or more of the following means: white marking, digital white lining, project staking, geographic information system shape file, GPS coordinates detailed drawing or map.
+37-12-307 (m); a locate ticket request MUST include site identification information by one (1) or more of the following means: physically white marking, digital white lining (drawing accurate and correct polygon), project staking, geographic information system shape file, GPS coordinates detailed drawing or map.

 The “Protecting Public Safety” study conducted in 1997 by the NTSB reached the conclusion that pre-marking is an industry safety practice that aides in preventing excavation damages to underground facilities and injuries to excavators and the public.
 It also assists facility owners/operators in avoiding unnecessary work when locating facilities that are not associated with the planned excavation.